A true grunge and rock music fan born in Seattle, Kate has moved across the country and started writing about her experience.

 Moving Without Important Documents Will Raise Your Stress Levels

 It may seem that forgetting something as important as personal records and documents never happens, but it does – often.
-Before setting into motion your plan to move to another city, there’s certain documentation that mustn’t be among things you forget to pack:
+Before setting into motion your plan to move to another city, there’s certain documentation that mustn’t be among the things you forget to pack:

-Various employment documents such as contracts and evaluation reports, especially if your reasons to move were career connected.
+Various employment documents such as contracts and evaluation reports, especially if your reasons to move were career-connected.

 Documentation regarding real estate properties such as deeds, rental agreements, mortgage or lease papers, and insurance policies.

 All financial documentation, including bank statements and tax receipts.

 Vehicle registration, lease, and maintenance records.

 Dental and veterinary bills and medical records are really important to obtain before the day you move and are common among the things people forget to pack.